MicroEJ/docs/ApplicationDeveloperGuide/classpath.rst

 trace reader tool (see :ref:`section.stacktrace.reader.tool`).

 Required Types are declared in MicroEJ Classpath using ``*.types.list`` files.
-The file format is a standard Java properties file, each line listing the fully qualified name of a type.
+The file format is a standard `Java properties file`_, each line listing the fully qualified name of a type.
 Example:

 ::